Milo Yiannopoulos Pedophilia Comments Cost Him Book Deal And CPAC Role

 Milo Yiannopoulos is a conundrum.
-Openly gay, the 33-year-old has made a name for himself as an editor of the social conservative staple, Breitbart News, as well as an envelope-pushing advocate for and defender of the controversial “alt-right” movement.
+Openly gay, the 33-year-old has made a name for himself as an editor of the social conservative staple Breitbart News as well as an envelope-pushing advocate for and defender of the controversial “alt-right” movement.
 Yiannopoulos is known for testing the boundaries of “free speech,” and his public statements and causes are nothing if not provocative.

 Excellent piece by @mattklewis: Why (some) Conservatives Fell For Milo Yiannopoulos https://t.co/3JJlms0ham pic.twitter.com/SvdFn0w83y